HNRS-HONORS

 Study and practice of interpersonal, small group, and presentational skills essential to effective social, business, and professional interaction.
 May be repeated up to 3 credits.

-Prerequisite: An ACT score of 26 or higher; or a combination of an ACT score of 24-25 with a High School GPA of 3.75; or a NMSU cummulative GPA of 3.5 or higher.
+Prerequisite: A High School GPA of 3.75; or a NMSU cumulative GPA of 3.5 or higher.

 Learning Outcomes